ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/cheat-sheet/template.md

 * `ember install ember-decorators`
 * Troubleshooting
-  * Make sure `@ember-decorators/babel-transforms` was installed
+  * Make sure the latest `ember-cli-babel` is installed
   * Make sure `babel-eslint` was installed and set to be the parser in `.eslintrc.js`

 ## Support

-* Supports same browsers as Ember
+* Supports same browsers as Ember,
 * Supported on Ember 3.6+ (3.4+ with [native class
   polyfill](https://github.com/pzuraq/ember-native-class-polyfill))
 * Supports TS via `ember-cli-typescript`
-* Supports stage 1 and 2 decorator transforms currently (but stage 1 transforms
+* Supports stage 1 decorator transforms
-  are deprecated)

 ## Classes